5/7/2025

 Bill Kirk

 Okay.
-And as a follow up on on the THC beverages, I believe you're allowed to pay retailers, plotting fees for those alcohol is not allowed to pay plotting.
-So I guess are you seeing the emerging Delta nine beverages paying for shelf space as like a way to establish themselves?
+And as a follow-up on the THC beverages, I believe you're allowed to pay retailers slotting fees for those.
+Alcohol is not allowed to pay slotting.
+So I guess, are you seeing the emerging Delta 9 beverages paying for shelf space as like a way to establish themselves?
 You know, there's a lot of new entrants.
 So do they go pay slotting to get established at retail accounts?
-And and also, is that a way for THC beverages to kind of take space from alcohol alcohol can't pay it pay the retailers for shelf space and get it get it right from those alcohol brands?
+And also, is that a way for THC beverages to kind of take space from alcohol.
+Alcohol can't pay the retailers for shelf space and get it right from those alcohol brands.

 speaker